Isaac-Subirana/nebula/README.md

-# System requirements
+# Minimum system requirements
 Keep in mind these were the system requirements at the time of these README's last update.
 They may vary over time.
 * An x86-64 machine with at least 8 GB of RAM.
-More than 16 GB is recommended -and the compilation time will still be really long.
+More than 16 GB are recommended, and the compilation time will still be really long.
 64+ GB are not excessive.
 20+ CPU cores are not excessive either.
-* At least 100GB of free disk space (more accurately described in each operating system's instructions).
+* At least 100GB of free disk space (more accurately described in each operating system's Chromium instructions).
 An SSD is recommended, to improve download and compilation times.
 * Git (or [Git for Windows](https://gitforwindows.org/) if you're on Windows) installed.

 # Recommended apps